 Let us know what you think in the Comments!

-UPDATE: I haven’t gotten it in some time but just bought some, and after opening a jar found that this seems thicker than it used to be?!
-Possibly they’ve changed the recipe and made it thicker and more concentrated.
+UPDATE: I haven’t gotten it in some time but just bought some, and after opening a jar it seemed a bit thicker than the first time I tried it.
+Is this true?
+Possibly they’ve changed the recipe and made it thicker and more concentrated?

-PS – Over the years I used to make my own orange Marmalade I gave to friends for an Xmas gift.
+PS – Over the years I used to make my own orange Marmalade which I gave away to friends for an Xmas gift.
 Want to try your hand it it?
 Here’s a recipe

-Is Trader Joe’s “BURRATA, PROSCIUTTO and ARUGULA FLATBREAD” worth buying?
+Trader Joe’s “BURRATA, PROSCIUTTO and ARUGULA FLATBREAD”.
+Sounds good but is it actually worth buying?

-Please read the review if you want to see if I thought it was worth $5.50
+Please read my honest review if you want to see if I thought it was worth $5.50

-Here’s my honest review of this cheesy flatbread.
-But first, is this a Flatbread or is this Pizza?
-Are they almost the same?
+First though.
+What do we think?
+Is it a Flatbread or is a Pizza?
+Aren’t they at times almost the same thing?
 I’m pretty sure all of us look at this and think “pizza”, but if Trader Joe’s wants to call it “flatbread” that’s fine by me.
 I guess they think it sounds slightly classier?
-Actually this is pretty classy.

-I was in the mood to try either this one or the MUSHROOM TRUFFLE flatbread shopping a few days ago.
-I thought I would try this first as I especially love these two things: Arugula and Prosciutto.
+Actually this is pretty classy!
+I was in the mood to try either this one or the MUSHROOM TRUFFLE flatbread a few days ago.
+I thought I would try this one first as I especially love two thing on it: Arugula and Prosciutto.

 Here’s what it looks like right out of the box, frozen.
-You get two packages, one being the flatbread Plus a small package of a few slices of prosciutto.
+You get two packages, one being the flatbread/pizza and separately a small package containing a few slices of prosciutto.
+Aha!
 Why you ask is it separate?
-Aha!
 Because it will be added later, after the pizza is baked!
+Again.
+It’s for LATER.
+Don’t bake that.

 The picture on the box looks very good.
 Is Trader Joe’s BURRATA, PROSCIUTTO and ARUGULA FLATBREAD as good as the picture?
+Well.
+You be the judge.
+Here’s what it looked like after I finished baking it and added the prosciutto on top….
+Come on.
+Doesn’t this looks gorgeous?
+It tastes as good as it looks.

-Pretty attractive, right?!
-Good enough that you could pretend this came out of the oven at a restaurant.
+This looks so good, that you could pretend this came out of the restaurant pizza oven.
 It pretty much looked the same as their beautiful pizza in the picture.
 OK, theirs seems to have a bit more arugula that the one I got, but other than that, almost pretty the same.

-Trader Joe’s made a smart decision to keep the prosciutto to add after baking.
+Trader Joe’s made a smart decision to keep the prosciutto separate to add after baking.
 If they had put the prosciutto on the frozen pizza, it probably would just melt away into oblivion during baking or burn.

 The pizza crust base was good and all the toppings match perfectly with the crust.
 It says it has burrata, mozzarella, pecorino, and marscapone cheese in there as well.
 All these cheeses, melt together and blend into a nice very cheesy mix.
 The arugula adds a very nice vegetable note however I didn’t think there was quite enough of it.
 I wished they put on just a little more arugula.
 I did add a drizzle of EVOO olive oil just before serving, plus a few grinds of fresh black pepper.